 Urbanized Area Eligible Transit Operators

 San Francisco-Oakland AC Transit, ACE, BART, Caltrain, GGBHTD, Marin County Transit

-District, SFMTA, SamTrans, Union City Transit, Water
+District, SFMTA, SamTrans, SMART, Union City Transit, Water

 Emergency Transportation Authority, WestCAT

 San Jose ACE, Caltrain, VTA

 Concord ACE, BART, CCCTA, LAVTA

 Antioch BART, ECCTA

-Santa Rosa GGBHTD, Santa Rosa City Bus, Sonoma County Transit
+Santa Rosa GGBHTD, Santa Rosa City Bus, SMART, Sonoma County Transit

 Vallejo Napa Vine on behalf of American Canyon, Solano County

 Transit

 Fairfield Fairfield-Suisun Transit

 Vacaville Vacaville Transit

 Napa Napa VINE

 Livermore ACE, LAVTA

 Gilroy-Morgan Hill Caltrain, VTA

 Petaluma GGBHTD, Petaluma Transit, Sonoma County Transit

-(i) Altamont Commuter Express (ACE) is eligible to claim funds in four of the San Francisco Bay Area's urbanized areas according to Federal Transit Administration statute.
-ACE has entered into an agreement with other operators eligible to claim funds in the San Jose UA, which prevents ACE from claiming funds in that UA.
-Likewise, ACE has also determined that they will be reporting their Livermore area revenue miles in the Stockton UA and have elected not to seek funding from the Livermore UA.
+- (i) Altamont Commuter Express (ACE) is eligible to claim funds in four of the San Francisco Bay Area's urbanized areas according to Federal Transit Administration statute.
+ACE has entered into an agreement with other operators eligible to claim funds in the San Jose UZA, which prevents ACE from claiming funds in that UZA.
+Likewise, ACE has also determined that they will be reporting their Livermore area revenue miles in the Stockton UZA and have elected not to seek funding from the Livermore UZA.
 The project element that the Regional Priority Model would apportion to these two urbanized areas will be deducted from the total amount of their capital request.
 ACE operates on track privately owned by Union Pacific.
-Requests for track rehabilitation, maintenance, and or upgrades for funding in the San Francisco-Oakland and Concord UAs will be assessed for eligibility upon review of the ACE and Union Pacific agreement.
+Requests for track rehabilitation, maintenance, and or upgrades for funding in the San Francisco-Oakland and Concord UZAs will be assessed for eligibility upon review of the ACE and Union Pacific agreement. - (ii) Santa Rosa City Bus, Sonoma County Transit, and SMART will apportion Santa Rosa urbanized area funding in accordance with an agreement between the three agencies, which first incorporated SMART in FY2020, updating the previous agreement between the bus operators. - (iii) Golden Gate Bridge and Highway Transportation District (GGBHTD) is eligible to claim funds in the Santa Rosa Urbanized Areas.
+However, as a result of an agreement between the operators and discussion with the TFWG, GGBHTD will not claim funds from the Santa Rosa UZA at this time.
+However, should it become advantageous to the region for GGBHTD to report revenue miles in the Santa Rosa UZA and thereby claim funds in that UZA, agreements between the operators will be re-evaluated.
+Golden Gate is an eligible claimant for funds in the Petaluma UZA, and in years where extensive capital needs in other urbanized areas in the region is high; Golden Gate's projects could be funded in the Petaluma UZA.

-- (ii) Santa Rosa City Bus and Sonoma County will apportion Santa Rosa urbanized area funding in accordance with an updated agreement that took effect in FY2014 (58% Santa Rosa City Bus and 42% Sonoma County). - (iii) Golden Gate Bridge and Highway Transportation District (GGBHTD) is eligible to claim funds in the Santa Rosa Urbanized Areas.
-However, as a result of an agreement between the operators and discussion with the TFWG, GGBHTD will not claim funds from the Santa Rosa UA at this time.
-However, should it become advantageous to the region for GGBHTD to report revenue miles in the Santa Rosa UA and thereby claim funds in that UA, agreements between the operators will be re-evaluated.
-Golden Gate is an eligible claimant for funds in the Petaluma UA, and in years where extensive capital needs in other urbanized areas in the region is high; Golden Gate's projects could be funded in the Petaluma UA. - (iv) Funding agreements between operators in the San Jose and Gilroy-Morgan Hill UAs are subject to the conditions outlined in the Caltrain Joint Powers Board Agreement and any agreements negotiated between the Board and MTC. - (v) MTC staff will review the Comprehensive Agreement between the Santa Clara Valley Transportation Authority (VTA) and the San Francisco Bay Area Rapid Transit District (BART) in connection with the proposed Santa Clara County BART Extension and any related agreements (Comprehensive Agreement) with VTA and BART staff, and will recommend to the Commission how to incorporate these understandings into the TCP policy elements of the Comprehensive Agreement pertaining to urbanized area eligibility and programming for replacement and rehabilitation of capital assets associated with Santa Clara County BART extensions.
+(iv) Funding agreements between operators in the San Jose and Gilroy-Morgan Hill UZAs are subject to the conditions outlined in the Caltrain Joint Powers Board Agreement and any agreements negotiated between the Board and MTC.